A large family from Fellheim in the Allgäu

 As part of provenance research at the Bavarian State Painting Collections, the painting "Portrait of a Young Man" is examined decades later.
 It turns out that the painting entered the collection in 1936.
 The art dealer Julius Böhler had offered it to General Director Buchner as part of a larger exchange with other paintings.
 When Emma Rosenthal enquired about the proceeds, she was told that the painting had not fetched as much as she had hoped, namely only 350 Reichsmarks.

 As it is suspected that the Rosenthals did not receive an appropriate purchase price for the painting and that their emergency situation was exploited, the provenance researchers entered the work into the Lost Art Database in 2020.
 This establishes contact with the descendants.
-And so the painting can be restituted to its rightful owners in 2025.
+The painting is restituted to its rightful owners in 2025.

 Article by BR about Jacques Rosenthal